 6. Check your credit report regularly

-At least once a year, make sure the information in your credit report is accurate and only includes accounts and activities that you’ve authorized.
+At least once a year, make sure the information in your credit report is accurate and includes only accounts and activities that you’ve authorized.
 You can visit AnnualCreditReport.com to learn how to get free copies of your credit reports from the three major credit bureaus.
 A credit monitoring tool like CreditWise might also help.

 And if you think you might be the victim of fraudulent activity, there are ways to report it.

 7. Freeze your credit report if you find suspicious activity

 If you find suspicious activity on your credit report, you can freeze your credit for free at any time.
 A credit freeze prevents others from opening new lines of credit and reduces how much access there is to your credit report.
 And it will last until you decide it’s safe to lift the freeze.

 Identity theft protection in a nutshell

 Monitoring your online habits, making sure any personal information requests are from a legitimate source and protecting your devices from malicious software are a few important ways to protect yourself from identity theft.

 These are basic yet crucial tips to remember to keep data safe, but they’re just the beginning.
 To take a more active role in protecting yourself from identity theft, you can monitor your credit for free anytime with CreditWise.
 This can help you notice possible fraudulent activity.